 Voltage Regulation Process — From Command to Tap Transition

-Das voltage regulation process begins when an automatic voltage regulator (AVR) detects that the transformer’s output voltage has deviated beyond the set dead-band.
+Der voltage regulation process begins when an automatic voltage regulator (AVR) detects that the transformer’s output voltage has deviated beyond the set dead-band.
 The AVR sends a raise or lower command to the OLTC motor drive, initiating the tap change sequence.
 The motor charges the energy storage spring, the selector pre-positions to the next tap, and the spring is released to drive the diverter switch through its high-speed transition cycle.

 How Transition Resistors Enable Break-Free Switching

-During the tap transition, das Umschalter momentarily connects the load current path through one or two Übergangswiderstände that bridge the outgoing and incoming taps.
+During the tap transition, Die Umschalter momentarily connects the load current path through one or two Übergangswiderstände that bridge the outgoing and incoming taps.
 These resistors serve two functions: they limit the circulating current that flows between the two taps due to the voltage difference, and they ensure that the load current is never interrupted — hence the term “make-before-break” schalten.
 The resistors are only in circuit for a few tens of milliseconds during each operation, but the repeated thermal and electrical stress on these components contributes to their gradual degradation over time.

 Typical Switching Sequence and Contact Timing

-A complete tap change operation typically takes 3 An 10 seconds from command initiation to completion, with the critical diverter switch transition occurring in approximately 40 An 80 Millisekunden.
+A complete tap change operation typically takes 3 Zu 10 seconds from command initiation to completion, with the critical diverter switch transition occurring in approximately 40 Zu 80 Millisekunden.
 The exact timing depends on the tap changer model, the operating mechanism type, and the number of tap positions being traversed.
 Precise contact timing is critical — if the diverter operates too slowly, the transition resistors overheat; if the sequence is out of order, arcing between contacts causes accelerated erosion.

 5. Anwendungen und Anwendungsfälle